claytonfrench/MazeSolver_TermProject/README.md

 # Running the Program
 1.)
 The executable can be found in the /build folder

 2.)
-Run the file with the algorithm of choice (e.g. "./Main.exe kruskal" )
+Run the file with your chosen width, height, and algorithm (e.g. "./Main.exe -w 10 -h 10 -a kruskal" )

       * "dfs" for Depth First Search